-- frequently have unwanted thoughts or compulsive behaviours
+- Frequently have unwanted, intrusive thoughts and/or compulsive behaviours

 What's obsessive compulsive disorder?

 Everyone has occasional unwanted thoughts.
-But obsessive-compulsive disorder is an anxiety disorder where you have repeated inappropriate unwanted thoughts, or feel like you absolutely have to do certain things.
+But obsessive-compulsive disorder is an anxiety disorder where you have repeated unwanted thoughts, or feel like you absolutely have to do certain things.
 There are two parts to obsessive compulsive disorder (OCD) – obsessions, and compulsions.
-People with OCD will often also feel more stressed, frustrated and depressed than people without it.

 What's an obsession?

-An obsession is any intrusive, unwanted or inappropriate thought that comes back repeatedly.
+An obsession is any intrusive, unwanted or inappropriate thought that comes back repeatedly and is hard to stop thinking about.
 Common obsessions are cleanliness, symmetry or religion.

 What's a compulsion?

 A compulsion is an activity that you have to complete to feel like things are going to be alright.
-You might feel like you have to do things in a certain order, clean things repeatedly, count things, or hoard a certain type of object.
+You might feel like you have to do things in a certain order, clean things repeatedly, count things, or hoard a certain type of object (meaning you collect and keep specific objects with little or no value or purpose).

 What causes OCD?

-Like a lot these things, the exact causes aren't clear.
-But it's likely brain chemistry, brain structures, stressful events and hormones all play a part.
+Similar to a lot of other anxiety disorders, the exact causes of OCD aren't clear, but it's likely that thinking styles, brain chemistry, brain structures, stressful events and hormones all play a part.

 What can you do about OCD?

-There are a few different ways to manage OCD, and the best and easiest way to do it is to work with a psychiatrist or psychologist.
-By working with a professional, you’re most likely to find the approach, or combination of tactics, that's going to work for you.
+There are a few different ways to manage OCD, and the best and easiest way to do it is to work together with a psychiatrist or psychologist.
+By working with a professional, you’re most likely to find the approach, or combination of treatments and self-help strategies, that's going to work for you.